Freedy-FR/CI-P1-Antiquity-Decor/README.md

 #### First Time Users

-1. As a first time user, i want to have an idea of the store environment.              -done
+1. As a first time user, i want to have an idea of the store environment.
 2. As a first time user, i want to know more about the artisan.
 3. As a first time user, i want to know the location of the store.
 4. As a first time user, i want to know more about the services.
 5. As a first time user, i want to see a frequently asked questions about the store.
 6. As a first time user, i want to know more about the products.